How To Pay Actors

 Budget Considerations in Paying Performers

-As a steward of the production's financial well-being, one of my most critical tasks is reconciling a film's budget with the fair compensation of its performers.
+A key aspect of maintaining a production's financial well-being is reconciling the overall budget with the fair compensation of performers.

 Balancing Actor Pay With Overall Production Costs